Backlinko-LLC/seo-jobs/README.md

 ![](./plots/png/2_1_map_cities_bl_1.png)

 ## 2.2 Hot Spots (States)

 A chloropleth hexagonal map showing company locations by state (excluding "states", "worldwide" and "remote").
-Hexagonal tile maps are useful to remove the effect of area (i.e. our variable "job offers" is not related to a state's area).
+Hexagonal tile maps are useful to remove the effect of area (i.e. our variable "job offers" is not realted to a state's area).

-!!!
-Do the numbers add up to our sample size?
-Or am I missing somehting.

--> I had to remove those without any information, those which simply where "US", "states" or "worldwide" and remote positions - only 287 that remained.
-(But thanks to you comment I found 6 which I did not catch before since they also had an "US" added after the state!)

 ![](./plots/png/2_2_map_hex_states_1.png)